justinethier/husk-scheme/_posts/2013-02-04-Released-Version-3.6.3.markdown

       Left err -> putStrLn $ "Error: " ++ (show err)
       Right val -> putStrLn $ show val

-Fixed a bug where setting a variable to refer back to itself would result in an infinite loop.
-For example, the last line of the following code would cause `huski` to hang:
+Finally, a bug has been fixed where setting a variable to refer back to itself would result in an infinite loop.
+For example, the last line of the following code would previously cause `huski` to hang:

     (define a '())
     (define b a)